 Incline bench press requires more shoulder flexion, making the range of motion longer than a flat bench.
 Since your body is angled slightly downward, you’ll lose a few inches of thickness in the upper chest region.
 As a result, this angle gives you longer ROM.

-A longer range of motion refers to moving the barbell further, making an incline bench more complex than a flat bench.
+A longer range of motion refers to moving the barbell further, making it more complex than a flat bench.
 Moving the weight and extra distance needs more work on your part.
 On the other hand, a shorter range of motion allows you to lift more weight.

 6. It Has an Increased Time Under Tension